Joshua-Donovan/Oh_My_POSH/README.md

 > NOTE: I manually have my billing periods "hard coded" to the 15th of each month in the "Get-DaysTillReset" function.

+> NOTE: Errors / Status is shown in the top block in an Orange segment.
+If the script successfully runs the first iteration it will hide its-self until there is an error or the monitoring loop exits.

 ## Environment
 - Windows 10/11
 - Administrator Access required for installations